 Standard Barbell

+You will see the standard straight barbell at most gyms.
+It's one of those all-purpose bars you can use for just about any exercise.
+The standard barbell weighs 20 kg or 44-45 lbs.
+The standard barbell is about 2.2 meters or 7 ft in length.
 The diameter of the standard barbell can be from 1 inch or 25mm to 28mm for the shaft.
 The barbell sleeve is typically a standard 2 inches to fit most weight plates.

 Most standard barbells will have a finer knurling to accommodate all kinds of lifters.
 The standard squat bar falls into the medium category with a knurling that is just enough to get a solid grip.

-Men’s Olympic Squat Bar
+Menโs Olympic Bar

+Most Olympic bars come in around 86 inches, give or take a few inches, depending on the brand.
 The shaft of most Olympic bars has a diameter of 28mm, but sometimes can be as high as 30mm, depending on the brand you find.
 The sleeve is typically 50mm or 2 inches.

 The knurling on an Olympic squat bar tends to lean towards being moderately aggressive, depending on the brand.
 Sometimes, with training bars, however, they will have a medium knurling to not rip up one’s hands.

-Women’s Olympic Squat Bar
+Women's Olympic Bar

-The women’s Olympic squat bar serves the same purpose as the men’s bar, but with a few small differences.
+A women's Olympic squat bar weighs a little less than the men's bar at 15kg or 33 lbs.
+The women's Olympic squat bar serves the same purpose as the men's bar, but with a few small differences.

-The diameter is slightly smaller than the men’s bar, with most women’s Olympic squat bars measuring 25mm.
+Much like the weight is lower for the women's bar, the length is slightly shorter, coming in at around 79 inches.
+The diameter is slightly smaller than the men's bar, with most women's Olympic squat bars measuring 25mm.
 The sleeve of the barbell is 2 inches.

-Much like the same men’s Olympic bar, the women’s Olympic squat bar will range in medium to moderate knurling for a solid grip.
+Much like the men's Olympic bar, the women's Olympic squat bar will range in medium to moderate knurling for a solid grip.

 Power Squat Bar

+Much like the standard squat bar, the power bar is about 2.2 meters or 7 feet long.
 The diameter of the shaft for the power bar is around 29mm, and 2 inches for the sleeve.

 The knurling on a power bar will be aggressive, so you can get a great grip on the barbell when lifting.
 This is especially useful for squatting to keep the bar pinned to your back.